-Decision Criteria: This bypass protocol is intended to ensure that patients with a witnessed acute stroke be transported to an accredited stroke center.
+Decision Criteria: This bypass protocol is intended to ensure that patients with signs and symptoms of acute stroke be transported to an accredited stroke center.
 Exceptions to the bypass protocol requiring the patient to be transported to the NEAREST facility are: Inability to establish and/or maintain an airway or in the event of a cardiac arrest.

-- Rural:
+• Rural:

-- LVO Suspected: Is CSC within 60 minutes max transport time?

-- YES Transport to Comprehensive Stroke Center (CSC)

-- NO Transport to nearest Primary Stroke Center (PSC) unless more than 30 minutes additional transport time past nearest Acute Stroke Ready Hospital (ASRH).

-- If no stroke centers available within 60 minutes consider air medical transport per regional point of entry plan
+- LVO Suspected: Is Comprehensive (CSC/L1) within 60 minutes max transport time? - YES Transport to Comprehensive Stroke Center (CSC/L1) - NO Transport to nearest Stroke Center - If no stroke centers available within 60 minutes consider air medical transport per regional point of entry plan

-- Urban:
+• Urban:

-- LVO Suspected?

-- YES Transport to CSC

-- NO Transport to nearest PSC or ASRH

-- Suburban:

-- LVO Suspected

-- YES Is CSC within 45 minutes max transport time?

-- YES Transport to CSC

-- NO Transport to nearest PSC or ASRH

-- NO Transport to closest stroke center
+- LVO Suspected: Is Comprehensive (CSC/L1) within 30 min max transport time? - YES Transport to Comprehensive Stroke Center (CSC/L1) - NO Transport to nearest stroke center